ambientmemory/bloodcelldb/README.md

 #####TODO:
 * UI:
-    * Ask what type of cell
+    * Test with real response from server
 * Server:
-    * Call Python on the uploaded file
+    * Call Python on the uploaded files by passing them via the command line
-    * Return results
+    * Test writing to SQL
 * ML Proc:
     * Test